Fort Pilar: Marian apparitions

 It was in 1734 when a relief of Our Lady of the Pillar was set above the eastern wall of the fort, making it an outdoor shrine with an altar.
-According to tradition, the Virgin Mary appeared to a soldier on December 6, 1734, at the gate of the city.
-The soldier asked her to stop, but on recognizing her, he fell to his knees.
+According to tradition, the Blessed Virgin Mary appeared to a soldier on December 6, 1734, at the city gate.
+The soldier asked her to stop, but upon recognizing her the man fell to his knees.

-A similar but distinct narrative is described by American Captain John H. McGee, who relayed the story he heard while training soldiers at Fort Pilar, then-called Pettit Barracks.
+A similar but distinct narrative is described by American Captain John H. McGee, who relayed the story he heard while training soldiers at Fort Pilar, then called Pettit Barracks.
 According to that version, while Dutch ships were besieging the fort, the Blessed Virgin Mary appeared to a Spanish soldier and "assured him victory if the beleaguered garrison held out."
 Accordingly, the shrine was built in commemoration of that event.
-It is unsure whether these Dutch attacks refer to the 1646-1648 Dutch attempts to take the fort.
+It is unsure whether the Dutch attacks mentioend referred to the 1646-1648 Dutch attempts to take the fort.

-On September 21, 1897, at 1:14 PM, a strong earthquake struck the western region of Mindanao.
-The Virgin Mary allegedly made an apparition, and according to visionaries, they saw the Virgin floating in midair over the Basilan Strait.
+At 1:14 PM on September 21, 1897, a strong earthquake struck the western region of Mindanao.
+The Virgin Mary allegedly appeared, and according to visionaries, she was midair over the Basilan Strait.
 She had her right hand raised to command the onrushing waves to stop, thus saving the city from a tsunami.
-It is recounted that when another tsunami-causing earthquake struck the Moro Gulf at midnight on August 19, 1976, Mary was allegedly "once again seen over the sea, protecting people from the disaster."
+When another another tsunami-causing earthquake struck the Moro Gulf at midnight on August 19, 1976, Mary was allegedly "once again seen over the sea, protecting people from the disaster."